-Better mental health such as increased self-esteem and less social isolation
+- Better mental health such as increased self-esteem and less social isolation

->

-> For more information on the benefits of Tai Chi for seniors, see the following published articles from Dr. Fuzhong Li:
+For more information about Tai Chi for seniors, see the following articles:

->

-> Tai Chi Classes
+Tai Chi Classes

->

-> If you are interested in attending a class view the map of Senior Fitness Classes in Oregon / SW Washington (includes Tai Chi, Stepping On and Otago).
+If you are interested in attending a class view the map of Senior Fitness Classes in Oregon / SW Washington (includes Tai Chi, Stepping On and Otago).
 The classes are subject to change, so please contact the facility for current information.

->

-> Tai Chi: Moving for Better Balance Instructor Certification
+Tai Chi: Moving for Better Balance Instructor Certification